confluentinc/schema-registry/docs/security.rst

 Authorizing Access to the Schemas Topic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Relatively few services need access to the |sr|, and they are likely internal, so you can restrict access via firewall rules and/or network segmentation.
+Relatively few services need access to |sr|, and they are likely internal, so you can restrict access via firewall rules and/or network segmentation.

 Note that if you have enabled :ref:`Kafka authorization <kafka_authorization>`, you will need
 to grant read and write access to this topic to |sr|'s principal.